OllieRees/OllieRees.github.io/Wheelock_Translations.md

     </summary>
     <pre>
         Tarquin the Prideful was king of the Romans and Tarquin the Sixth was the wicked son of that tyrant.
-        Lucretia the Sixth, wife of Collatinus, and a good woman, was raped - and because of a powerful love of virtue, killed herself.
+        Tarquin the Sixth raped Lucretia the Sixth, wife of Collatinus, and a good woman - and because of a powerful love of virtue, killed herself.
         The old Romans always praised Lucretia's virtue and soul and Tarquin was blamed.
     </pre>
 </details>